YTFL/Banking-System/README.md

 ## Possible Features and Improvements
 - Prevent truncation of name/address during storage — allow full-length storage but truncate only for display.
 - Add a feature to support account-to-account fund transfers with proper validation.
+- Add a QoL for direct withdrawals or account transfers when deleting account even when the balance is minimum or below minimum.

 ---